nicjaws/nicjaws/README.md

 ***

-I´m a junior full-stack developer with experience in HTML, CSS (Tailwind), React (JavaScript), GraphQL, Firebase, Typescript, and UI/UX with Figma.
+I´m a full-stack developer with experience in HTML, CSS (Tailwind), React (JavaScript), GraphQL, Firebase, Typescript, and UI/UX with Figma.
 I am currently working on some interesting projects that I hope to soon bring to fruition—you can see these here at GitHub.
 I am also starting with the Data Engineering path using Snowflake, DBT, and Power Bi.

 I am from Cádiz, south Spain.
 I have lived for 1.5 years in the UK and 9 years in Germany.
 Environmental engineer reinvented to my real passion: programming.
 Looking for my next challenge and growth opportunity as a web developer.
 If you need help with your project, I would happily offer my programming services.
 Please reach out by sending me an email to nicolascorbalan@gmail.com